qualiaMachine/ML_with_Amazon_SageMaker/episodes/Data-storage-setting-up-S3.md

 ## Recommended approach: S3 buckets

+**Hackathon attendees**: When you setup your bucket for your actual project, note that you will only need one bucket for your whole team.
+Team members will have the proper permissions to access buckets on our shared account.

 ### Summary steps to access S3 and upload your dataset

 1. Log in to AWS Console and navigate to S3.